Good reduction and cyclic covers: Abelian hypersurfaces and cyclic covers

 \section{Abelian hypersurfaces and cyclic covers}

 In this section we show that stacks of cyclic covers of hypersurfaces in an abelian variety are arithmetically hyperbolic.
 To do this, we combine our cyclic covering method with recent work of Lawrence--Sawin \cite{lawrence2020shafarevich}.
+For an application of our work here, we refer the reader to \cite{JM}.